mattbierner/pic-plane-support/README.md

 ## Pro Upgrade

-I try to release free iOS apps that have a lot functionality and don't have ads or other BS.
+I try to release free iOS apps that have a lot of functionality and don't have ads or other BS.
 You can support this by upgrading to the Pro version of Pic Plane.
-The pro upgrade also unlocks some additional benefits:
+The pro upgrade also unlocks some benefits:

 - Place an unlimited number of photo planes.